ShumpeiYamakawa/FSUJENA_2025_species_determination/README.md

 The free version of the cloud shell is only for temporary use for the course.
 If you do not use the shell for 120 days, your account will be removed.
 There is also a usage limit (50 hours per week).
 So, in order to use the same environment after this course and continue the analysis, it would be good to set up the environment on your own computer.
 If you want to do this, see the following...

-**Linux users**: run the analysis on your terminal instead of using Google Cloud Shell
+**Linux users**: run the analysis on your "Terminal" instead of using Google Cloud Shell

-**Mac users**: same as Linux users, but some commands do not work with the default (e.g. wget), so you need to install some software as shown below.
+**Mac users**: same as Linux users ("Terminal" can be found in the "Utilities" folder), but some commands do not work with the default (e.g. wget), so you need to install some software as shown below.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" ##Install Homebrew